-Units will be assessed internally by your teacher or lecturer as 'pass' or 'fail'.
+Your design assessment will be assessed internally by SQA.
 Your work will be assessed on an ongoing basis throughout the course.
 Items of work might include:

-- practical work such as creating ideas using computer software or by hand, keeping a portfolio of work - written or spoken work such as giving verbal presentations, producing short reports or taking part in group discussions - projects or assignments such as designing ideas for products in response to a brief.
+- practical work such as creating ideas using computer software or by hand, keeping a portfolio of work - projects or assignments such as designing ideas for products in response to a brief.